 I loved the look of chunkier shelves and liked the idea of facing standard thickness board for a seamless look (suggested by Young House Love).
 I was also looking for it to be really smooth and wanted to avoid hours of sanding.
 We chose to use MDF for all of the project and I’m so happy we did.
 There’s a few things you would need to do differently if you were to use wood- just keep that in mind as you go through.

 Our wall was 16 feet long on the bottom half (four inches longer on the top half accounting for the ledge- we ignored this and built a filler piece over there to keep things symmetrical.
-We knew how big some of the books and pieces we wanted on our shelves to be so we made sure our shelves would accommodate.
+We knew that some of the books and pieces we wanted to store on our custom built in shelving unit we big so we made sure our shelves would accommodate.
 We also measured our TV to make sure it would fit.
 I would leave more space around the outside of the TV if we were to do it again.
 Not because of how it looks but just because mounting a TV with little space for tools to get around the sides is trickier than we expected.

 Here’s what our supply list looked like (although yours would be different depending on your size of space).
 We were able to get all of our supplies from The Home Depot (I love when you only have to make one stop!) but one of the tools we used is only available online where we live.
 You can download our supplies/ shopping list with CANADIAN pricing right here.
 This does not include the tools we already had (painting supplies, saws, etc).
 I’ll link everything I can so you can see what it looks like in store.